Standard Model Theory for the FCC-ee Tera-Z stage

 For the chosen conventions, it is

-Specifying to a massive on-shell QED vertex with $p_3^2=s$, $p_1^2=p_2^2=M^2$ and $m_1=0, m_2=m_3=M$, one gets $\lambda_3=0$ and $g_3=-6M^2$.
-This simple example is not covered by \eqref{JNJN1}.
-It demonstrates that the various special cases of the approach have to be worked out in order to cover all the frequently met physical situations.
-We do not go into details here because e.g. the massive on-shell QED vertex and box cases in the usual MB-approach of AMBRE will be represented by 1- and 2-dimensional MB-integrals, so that there is no need to apply the present approach.
+Specifying a massive on-shell QED vertex with $p_3^2=s$, $p_1^2=p_2^2=M^2$ and $m_1=0, m_2=m_3=M$, one gets $\lambda_3=0$ and $g_3=-6M^2$.
+This simple example is not covered by \Eref{JNJN1}.
+It demonstrates that the various special cases of the approach must be worked out in order to cover all the frequently met physical situations.
+We do not go into details here because, \eg the massive on-shell QED vertex and box cases in the usual {\mbr}-approach of \ar{} will be represented by one- and two-dimensional {\mbr} integrals, so that there is no need to apply the present approach.